Simple, Garden Tomato Bisque

 But, what to do with all of these bright, red gems?
 Some, I like to share and the rest get canned or frozen for future recipes when Darren and I are at a point, in the depths of a Manitoba winter, when we yearn for the flavors of summer.

-30 ounces of crushed tomatoes (From the garden or store bought)
+- 30 oz crushed tomatoes (From the garden or store bought)

-In a large pot or Dutch oven, heat the olive oil over medium heat.
-(Olive oil has a much lower smoking point so medium heat is all that is needed.)
+- In a large pot or Dutch oven, heat olive oil over medium heat

-Stir in the chicken (or vegetable) stock and tomatoes.
-(If the tomatoes are from the garden, the skins should be removed before adding them.)
+- Stir in chicken (or vegetable) stock and tomatoes.
+(If tomatoes are from the garden, skins should be removed before adding them.)

-Bring to a boil then turn the heat to low and simmer for 20-25 minutes in order for the tomatoes to cook all the way down.
+- Bring to a boil then turn heat to low and simmer for 20-25 minutes

-Once the tomatoes are completely rendered, add salt and pepper to taste.
+- Once tomatoes are completely rendered, add salt and pepper to taste.
 Stir to completely blend in.

-Slowly introduce heavy cream or soy milk and olive oil mixture into the pot, then stir again to combine.
-As you stir, it will make a lovely marbling effect.
-When the marbling disappears, all will be combined.
+- Slowly introduce heavy cream or soy milk and olive oil mixture into the pot, stir again to combine.
+(As you stir, it will make a lovely marbling effect.
+When the marbling disappears, all will be combined. )

-The final step is to liquify the chopped onions in the soup.
-If not, the result is unwelcome chunks of onion in an otherwise smooth textured bisque.
-A hand blender right in the pot can be used or portions at a time can be put into a blender and then returned to the pot.
-If the blender method is chosen, be sure to heat the soup through for a few more minutes to ensure an even temperature.
+- Liquify chopped onions in the soup with a hand blender in the pot or process portions at a time in a blender, then return to pot.
+(If blender method is chosen, be sure to heat the soup through for a few more minutes to ensure an even temperature. )

-- Before serving, garnish each bowl with a bit of fresh parsley, a dollop of sour cream or perhaps a few sourdough croutons and you’re done!
+- Before serving, garnish each bowl with a bit of fresh parsley, a dollop of sour cream or perhaps a few sourdough croutons